hughobrien/psu-constitution/README.md

 3. The Articles of this Constitution may be amended by Referendum or General Meeting.

-4. The schedules and appendices of this Constitution may be amended by Referendum, General Meeting or by Student Council.
+4. The Schedules and Appendices (if any) of this Constitution may be amended by Referendum, General Meeting or by Postgraduate Student Council.

 5. Any member seeking a copy of the Constitution is entitled to one from the President of the Postgraduate Students’ Union.